joric/mitosis/mitosis-bluetooth/README.md

 [![](https://kle-render.herokuapp.com/api/3f5dd1c848bb9a7a723161ad5e0c8e39?4)](http://www.keyboard-layout-editor.com/#/gists/3f5dd1c848bb9a7a723161ad5e0c8e39)

 ## Building

 ### IAR

 Open mitosis-bluetooth.eww, select Release, hit Make, that's it.
-I'm using a single plate (reversed) version for the Debug build (modules soldered to the top of the PCB).
-To make standard version, remove `COMPILE_REVERSED` from the preprocessor directives.
+I'm using a single plate (reversed) version for the Debug build (modules soldered to the top of the PCB), to debug standard version, remove `COMPILE_REVERSED` from the preprocessor directives.
-You may also use firmware from the [precompiled_iar](../precompiled_iar) folder.
-I wasn't able to make a working GCC version with a built in app_trace_log (memory issues) but in IAR you can just add the following to the preprocessor directives:
+GCC app_trace_log version crashes but in IAR you can just add the following to the preprocessor directives:

 ```
 NRF_LOG_USES_UART=1
 NRF_LOG_ENABLED=1
 ENABLE_DEBUG_LOG_SUPPORT=1
-DM_DISABLE_LOGS=1 (optional if it's too verbose)
+DM_DISABLE_LOGS=1
 ```

+(the last one is optional if log is too verbose)

 ### GCC

-Cd custom/s130/armgcc, make.
+As usual, change directory to custom/s130/armgcc, make.

-Working GCC linker settings for softdevice s130 and YJ-14015 modules (256K ROM, 16K RAM) are:
+Working GCC linker settings for softdevice s130 and [YJ-14015] modules (256K ROM, 16K RAM) are:
 ```
   FLASH (rx) : ORIGIN = 0x1b000, LENGTH = 0x25000
   RAM (rwx) :  ORIGIN = 0x20002000, LENGTH = 0x2000